Previous dayApril 10, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-On April 10, 2026, worldwide seismic activity registered a magnitude 4.0 earthquake 112 km W of Ternate, Indonesia at 20:07 UTC.
-This was a shallow crustal earthquake, focused at 35.0 km depth.
+At 20:07 UTC on April 10, 2026, a magnitude 4.0 tremor occurred 112 km W of Ternate, Indonesia.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 0.735°N, 126.373°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 0.735°, 126.373°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10